 Title IX Coordinator

-The District designates and authorizes the Title IX coordinator for students to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended.
-[See FB(EXHIBIT)]
+The District designates and authorizes the following person to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended:

-The District designates and authorizes the ADA/Section 504 coordinator for students to coordinate its efforts to comply with Title II of the Americans with Disabilities Act of 1990, as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973 ("Section 504"), as amended.
-[See FB(EXHIBIT)]
+The District designates and authorizes the following person to coordinate its efforts to comply with Title II of the Americans with Disabilities Act of 1990, as amended:

 The Superintendent shall serve as coordinator for purposes of District compliance with all other nondiscrimination laws.

 The District shall provide necessary services and supports to provide students equal access to educational opportunities.
 [See EHBC] Certain instructional or other accommodations, including on state-mandated assessments, may be made when necessary, when allowable, and when these accommodations do not modify the rigor or content expectations of a subject, course, or assessment.
 [See EKB]

 Additional Services and Supports

 If the District has reason to believe that a student has a disability that may require additional services and supports in order for the student to receive an appropriate education as this term is defined by law, Section 504 and/or the Individuals with Disabilities Education Act (IDEA) shall govern the evaluation, services, and supports provided by the District.
 [See also EHBA series]

 [For information regarding dyslexia and related disorders, see EHB.]